1940

 Sedona experience.
 One gentleman they befriended was a fellow rancher named Kelvin “Kel”

-still alive today) shared a rich association with many who were early Sedona residents.
+Patty, shared a rich association with many who were early Sedona residents.

-invited to fly back east with them on one of the times Jack and Helen departed Sedona for
+was invited to fly back east with them on one of the times Jack and Helen departed Sedona for

 Kansas City.
-Kel also needed to travel to the east coast for business.
+Kel, also needed to travel to the east coast for business.
 The date would have been

 in the early 1940’s, the plane was Jack’s Lockheed 12A NC18137.
 It is not remembered if there

-was a co-pilot on board for the trip but Jack, as usual, served as pilot.
+was a co-pilot on board for the trip, but Jack, as usual, served as pilot.
 After departure from

-Sedona the Fryes and Kel flew an air-route to Kansas City, MO. (as the first stop) on a leg that
+Sedona, the Fryes and Kel flew an air-route to Kansas City MO. (as the first stop) on a leg that

 frequent stops for Frye who had executive offices in each of these cities and flew between these

 Now for the entertaining element to the tale!
-At some point after they departed Sedona (in
+At some point, after they departed Sedona (in

-winter) the cabin heat failed in the Lockheed Electra Jr..
-The plane, as one can imagine at
+winter), the cabin heat failed in the Lockheed Electra Jr..
+The plane (as one can imagine) at

-cruise altitude, became quite cold and uncomfortable.
-Jack was piloting the plane while Helen
+cruise altitude became quite cold and uncomfortable.
+Jack was piloting the plane, while Helen

 However, perhaps because of the war and the lack of available parts, the heating system took